Lay Catholics Launch United Nations Campaign to Hold the Holy See Accountable for Sexual Abuse of Children

 Frances Kissling concluded, “On many occasions the Holy See has been a moral voice for the rights of children.
 With the financial support of the world’s donor countries it has provided education, health care and humanitarian services to the world’s poorest, most vulnerable children.
 Now, its moral credibility is ruined, not just by the abuse children have suffered at its hand, but by its seeming unwillingness to clean its own house.
 Children’s rights start at home.
 The church must change and all who care about children must demand that change!
 No one, least of all the United Nations, can stand silent.”

-— Statement ends —Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+— Statement ends —Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.